Pork Tenderloin with Peppers

 Directions

 2Trim each tenderloin of any silver skin (this can be tough when cooked).
-To do this, use a small sharp knife and slide the blade under and outward to remove it.
+Use a small, sharp knife, sliding the blade underneath the silver skin and then outward to remove it.

-3Pat pork dry with paper towels, and then season on all sides with one teaspoon of salt.
+3Pat the pork dry with paper towels and season with 1 teaspoon of salt.

-• 1Use a pastry brush (or use your fingers) to rub the seared pork all over with the mustard, two teaspoons of thyme, and a generous amount of black pepper (1/4 to 1/2 teaspoon).
+6Use a pastry brush (or use your fingers) to rub the seared pork with mustard, two teaspoons of thyme, and a generous amount of black pepper (1/4 to 1/2 teaspoon).

-2Place the seared pork tenderloins on top of the onions and bell peppers, and then slide the pan into the oven.
-Roast 15 to 20 minutes or until an internal thermometer inserted into the thickest part registers 145 degrees F. Transfer the pork to a large plate and cover with aluminum foil.
-Let rest about 5 minutes.
+7Place the seared pork tenderloins on top of the onions and bell peppers, then slide the pan into the oven.
+Roast for 15 to 20 minutes or until an internal thermometer inserted into the thickest part registers 145°F.

-3To serve, slice pork into 1-inch slices then serve on top of the onions and peppers.
+9To serve, slice the pork into 1-inch slices, then serve on top of the onions and peppers.

 Adam and Joanne's Tips